the13nth/roki-vscode/vscode-extension/README.md

 ### Common Issues

 **Extension not activating:**
-- Check VS Code version compatibility (requires 1.74+)
+- Check VSCode-based editor version compatibility (requires 1.74+)
 - Verify the extension is properly installed
 - Check the Output panel for error messages
+- Ensure you're using a compatible VSCode-based editor

 **Dashboard connection failed:**
 - Verify dashboard URL in settings